 Sure, everyone rushes to the table when burgers are on the menu, but these ones will get them moving double-quick.
-That’s because We've topped each tender pork patty with a Cheddar crisp – it adds a special cheesy touch and is super simple to make!
+That’s because we’ve topped each tender beef patty with a Cheddar crisp - it adds a special cheesy touch and is super simple to make!

 1 packet